High blood pressure and stroke

 If your blood pressure is consistently above 140/90 mmHg (or 135/85 mmHg at home) but your overall risk of a stroke is low you’ll be advised to make some changes to your lifestyle such as losing weight or stopping smoking.

-If your blood pressure is consistently above 140/90 mmHg (or 135/85 mmHg at home) and your risk of stroke is high, you’ll be offered medication to lower your blood pressure and guidance about making lifestyle changes.
+If your blood pressure is consistently above 140/90 mmHg (or 135/85 mmHg at home) and your risk of stroke is high, you’ll be offered medication to lower your blood pressure and advice about making lifestyle changes.

-If your blood pressure is consistently above 160/100 mmHg, you’ll be offered medication to lower your blood pressure, even if your risk of a stroke is low, as well as guidance on making lifestyle changes.
+If your blood pressure is consistently above 160/100 mmHg, you’ll be offered medication to lower your blood pressure, even if your risk of a stroke is low, as well as advice on making lifestyle changes.

 The medication you take will be tailored to your individual needs.
 The medication recommended for you at first will depend on your age and ethnicity.
 You might take one type of medication or a combination of two or more types.